chicagopython/chipy.org/k8s/README.md

 #### Deploy everything

+To install all the Helm charts needed for this application, which includes the chipy.org and all of its dependencies, run the following.

-There are a number of ways to install the Helmfile command, which typically comes as a static binary that you can download from the Helmfile github repo.
+Note: There are a number of ways to install the Helmfile command, which typically comes as a static binary that you can download from the Helmfile github repo.
 However, to make things easier, I have created a "./helmfile" script, which runs Helmfile via a Docker container.
 That way, you do not have to install Helmfile locally.